What is Backend Testing?

 - Stored procedures

 - Database server validations

 - Validating data duplication

-In back end testing you are not required to use the GUI; you can directly pass the request through some browser with the parameters required for the function and get a response in some default format.
-E.g, xml or JSON.
-You also need to connect to database directly and verify the data using SQL queries.
+In back end testing, you are not required to use the GUI; you can directly pass the request through some browser with the parameters required for the function and get a response in some default format.
+Example, XML or JSON.
+You also need to connect to the database directly and verify the data using SQL queries.
 Through log files, debugging can be done.

-Database or backend testing is important because if it is not done it has some serious complications like deadlock, data corruption, data loss, etc. There are various phases in back-end testing.
-The first step is to acquire design specification for an SQL server.
+There are various phases in back-end testing.
+The first step is to acquire design specification for a database server.
 The next step is to test specification design, followed by implementing the tests in this design with SQL code.

 Types of database testing